WLeahK98/Showcase-Website-Project/README.md

 Add JavaScript coding languages type of effect to "The Journey so far..." section.

+**TO ADD:**
     Add JS appear effect for text
     Same process but for "The Goal" section.

+Update (20:28):
+    Successfully mangaed to correctly link my first ever Javascript file to HTML and CSS files.
+    Trying to create a vertically scrolling image gallery that can display coding languages that I've used.